At what level of structure do alpha helices and beta sheets form?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-Alpha helices and beta sheets are integral components of the secondary structure of proteins.
-The secondary structure refers specifically to the local folding of the polypeptide chains into specific shapes stabilized primarily by hydrogen bonds.
+Alpha helices and beta sheets are motifs that form within the secondary structure of proteins.
+Secondary structure refers to the local spatial arrangement of the amino acid backbone in a polypeptide chain, which is stabilized primarily by hydrogen bonds between the carbonyl oxygen of one amino acid and the amide hydrogen of another.

 Subscribe